cgwire/kitsu/docs/first_production/README.md

 ![Asset Status](../img/getting-started/asset_status_empty.png)

- Then you can click on the shot's name to go to its detail page.
+ Then, you can click on the shot's name to go to its detail page.
-Then you will see all the assets cast in this shot and their status.
+Then, you will see all the assets cast in this shot and their status.

 ![Asset Status](../img/getting-started/asset_status_detail.png)